 Minimalism---have you ever thought about it?
 The thought of purging your home and life of your cherished possessions may create anxiety.
 If you think about it, it's another form of detoxing and many people are already into detoxing.
 Some have detoxed from social media and screentime, some have detoxed their body.
 Why not detox your entire lifestyle.
 This is one reason minimalism is so appealing.
 It may be a scary thought at first.

 Tossing out all your possessions--ugh!
-This may be especially true for people who believe items and possessions bring them comfort.
+This may be especially frightening for people who believe items and possessions bring them comfort.
 But, just think about it for a second.
 A minimalist lifestyle can bring comfort too--perhaps more comfort than worldly possessions.

 Even for people who have no desire to become a minimalist, understanding the concept and incorporating small and simple minimalist's habits may help you become a better you.
 Read on to learn about the benefits of minimalism.
 Also, learn how you can take small steps toward becoming one or better yet--the key steps to understanding minimalism.